ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Placards indicate the hour of each analemma
 	* Displays current position of sun
 	* Displays shadow and shade
 	* Displays a transparent yellow band indicating the total annual sun path
 	* Reference object (Trylon and Perisphere) to indicate shade and shadow coverage
+	* 3D arrow shows direction of north
 * Select location
 	* By entering latitude and longitude
 	* By entering address